eaglesky/CodingPractices/AlgorithmsReview.md

     5. Search a certain element that satisfies some condition.
 No explicit target value.
 The algorithm is usually to first check the middle value for a certain condition and use that condition to determine whether the next step is to go to the left half or the right half.
 The key is to determine what condition to use.
-* When implementing customized comparator, make sure it satisfies three properties listed here: [https://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html#compare(T,%20T)]
+* When implementing customized comparator, make sure it satisfies three properties listed here: [https://docs.oracle.com/javase/7/docs/api/java/util/Comparator.html#compare(T,%20T)].
+  - if x < y, then y > x.
+  - if x > y, y > z, then x > z.
+  - if x - y == 0, then x - z == y - z.
+  - Note that x - y == 0 and x == y may not be the same.
 * Interval related.
   * How to check if two intervals overlap each other
   * Activities selection problems.
 Greedy algorithm to find out the maximum set of compatible activities: sort the activities by ending times and keep selecting the earliest ending activity.
 (Introduction to Algorithms, Greedy algorithms.)